-European Union Working Time Directives mean that no-one should not work more than 48 hours in one week.
-Ideally, students should not work more than 42 hours whilst at UWE to ensure that you are fully rested and able to maximise your learning whilst on placement.
-This also applies if you are making up time in the placement.
+European Union Working Time Directives mean that no-one should work more than 48 hours in one week.
+Ideally, students should not work more than 42 hours whilst at UWE Bristol to ensure that you are fully rested and able to maximise your learning whilst on placement.
 The maximum hours to be worked over a 4 week period are 192 hours.
-Under the same legislation, students are entitled to 2 days off a week but these may not be consecutive.
+Under the same legislation, students are entitled to two days off a week but these need not be consecutive.
 You must also have an 11 hour rest period within a 24 hour period, e.g. you cannot do a night shift followed by a late shift if both fall within the same 24 hour period.
+This would also mean, it is not acceptable to do a night shift and then attend lectures the next day in University.